Madd-G/SmaTrackX/README.md

 ### For Employees (SmaTrackX):

 - **Check In/Out:** Easily mark your attendance with a single click.
 - **View Attendance Data:** Access attendance records for today, this week, this month, and this year.
 - **Timely Notifications:** Receive notifications for the latest announcements, leave requests, and more.
 - **Permission Requests:** Submit leave requests directly to HRD for approval.
+- **Group Chat and Communication:**
+  - **Division/Group Chats:** Engage in real-time discussions with colleagues within your division or specific groups.
+  - **HRD Communication:** Communicate directly with HRD for inquiries, feedback, or important matters through dedicated chat channels.

 ### For HRD (SmaTrackZ):

 - **Real-time Monitoring:** Monitor attendance data for all employees in real-time.
 - **Notification Center:** Receive alerts for employee attendance statuses.
+- **Group Chat and Communication:**
+  - **Division/Group Chats:** Engage in real-time discussions with colleagues within your division or specific groups.
-- **Communication Hub:** Chat directly with employees for seamless communication.
+  - **Employee Communication:** Chat directly with employees for seamless communication.
 - **Employee Management:**
   - **Add New Employees:** Easily add new employees to the system, providing essential details such as name, position, and contact information.
   - **Modify Employee Data:** Update and edit existing employee information as needed, ensuring accurate records.